rgreenblatt/cs1690_handout/mthreads.md

 implementing a library with an M-to-N (M uthreads multiplexed on N "kernel" threads) threading model.
 You can think of `pthreads` as kernel threads.
-Having completed this assignment, your threading library will support user-level threads running *in parrallel* on many processors!
+Having completed this assignment, your threading library will support user-level threads running *in parallel* on many processors!
 You can get the stencil by running `cs1670_install mthreads`.

 Background